vuejs/vue-router/docs/en/advanced/navigation-guards.md

 > New in 2.5.0

-In 2.5.0+ you can register a global guard with `router.onResolve`.
+In 2.5.0+ you can register a global guard with `router.beforeResolve`.
 This is similar to `router.beforeEach`, with the difference that resolve guards will be called right before the navigation is confirmed, **after all in-component guards and async route components are resolved**.

 ### Global After Hooks